 The Hospital is self-insured for professional liability claims up to an annual limit of \$2,000 per claim and \$8,000 in aggregate.
 The Hospital carries an excess liability insurance policy for claims above these limits.
 There are known claims and incidents that may result in the assertion of additional claims, as well as claims from unknown incidents that may be asserted arising from services provided to patients.
 The Hospital has employed independent actuaries to estimate the ultimate costs, if any, of the settlement of such claims.
-The accrued self-insurance professional liability losses have been discounted at 4% and in management's opinion provide an adequate reserve for loss contingencies.
-As of June 30, 2011 and 2010, respectively, \$10,953 and \$8,326 have been reserved for professional liability loss contingencies.
+The accrued self-insurance professional liability losses have been discounted at 2% and 4% respectively and in management's opinion provide an adequate reserve for loss contingencies.
+As of June 30, 2012 and 2011, respectively, \$10,220 and \$10,953 have been reserved for professional liability loss contingencies.